The stars are with the voyager

 And day is brighter day.

-We are busy working to bring Thomas Hood's "The Stars are with the Voyager" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "The Stars are with the Voyager" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Stars are with the Voyager" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.